-Remove the tamarind and the tejocotes from the soaking water and discard the water.
-Remove the brittle shells from the tamarind; squeeze out the seeds from the pulp.
-Cut the tejocotes into quarters, removing the skin.
-Add the tamarind pulp and the tejocotes to the simmering water.
+Remove tamarind and tejocotes from soaking water and discard water.
+Remove brittle shells from tamarind; squeeze out seeds from pulp.

-Chop or slice the sugar cane into chunks (removing the tough outer layer, if it has it) and add it to the punch.
+Chop or slice sugar cane into chunks (removing the tough outer layer, if necessary) and add it to the punch.

-Remove cinnamon sticks before serving, if you like, to facilitate pouring.
+Remove cinnamon sticks before serving to facilitate pouring.
 Use a ladle to pour liquid and chunks of fruit into large mugs.
 Provide spoons so that your guests can eat the fruit while sipping the hot liquid.

 Mix in an ounce of brandy per serving.
 Or—if everyone present is willing and able to imbibe—add the entire pint to the batch right before serving.
 Store any leftover punch in the refrigerator.
 Reheat the next day and enjoy it again.